posmikdc/posmikdc.github.io/_projects/zombies.md

 axis([0, T, 0, Npop])
 ```

+## Part 3: The SIZR* Model

 Hooray--humanity has developed a cure for the zombification.
-Now, we consider a `SIZR` model where treatment exists.
+Now, we consider a `SIZR*` model where treatment exists.

 ```{m}
 %% Part 3: SIZR Model with treatment